fdecunta/updatecsv/README.md

 # updatecsv

-This is a simple command-line tool for transferring data from one CSV file to another.
+Command-line tool for transferring data from one CSV file to another.
 This is done based on a unique identifiers column (e.g., ID numbers).
 It's like a merge, but with a few constraints.

 The program was designed for updating data frames from experiments, where each row represents an experimental unit.
 Thus: